ENT 240 Funding and Finance for Entrepreneurs

 Core Course Performance Objectives (CCPOs)

-1. Explain the basic concepts of finance and the importance of each as they relate to entrepreneurship.
-(CCC 1, 5, 6; PGC 2, 3, 4, 5, 6)
+1. Explain the basic concepts of finance and risk as they relate to entrepreneurship.
+(CCC 1, 2; PGC 2, 5)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.